catalingheorghe/learning-activities/sysadmin/books/the_linux_command_line/notes_the_linux_command_line.md

     - h - help screen
     - q - exit less

-ASCII "As-Key" is one of the first and simplests represantation of data (mapping data to numbers; computers work with numbers).
+ASCII "As-Key" is one of the first and simplest represantation of data (mapping data to numbers; computers work with numbers).
 Text is a simple one to one mapping.

 The *less* name comes from `less is more` - it is an improvement of an earlier Unix program called *more*. less falls into the class of *pagers*.